Allen-Synthesis/EuroPi/software/contrib/conway.md

 You can create interesting feedback by patching `cv1`-`cv3` into `ain` and using the gate signals from `cv4`-`cv6` to control the simulation reset rate & reset density.

+If the variation in the LFO rate causes problems you can take the outputs from Conway and connect them to an externally-clocked Sample & Hold module.
+This will smooth out the changes in the update frequency of Conway.